HectorMarcos/YATP/docs/IDEAS.md

 Deferred: Summary accumulation + copper threshold modes (initial idea) postponed; potential future re-spec.
 Notes: AddMessage hook retained as legacy hidden escape hatch due to crash risk on some clients.
 Score (historic blended): I=2 E=2 R=2 -> Priority=0 (stabilized, low immediate ROI for further tweaks).

+### QuickConfirm: Auto-accept world loot (BOP)
+Status: seed
+Problem: StaticPopup "Looting [item] will bind it to you." interrupts fast gathering when picking many bind-on-pickup world items.
+Proposal: Add a QuickConfirm option to auto-accept world-loot BOP StaticPopups.
+Detect popups that contain an item link and a bind message, then auto-click Yes.
+Expose whitelist/blacklist and a "disable in combat" toggle.
+Notes: Prefer item-link / BOP flag detection (GetItemInfo / BIND_ON_PICKUP) over exact English text to handle localization.
+Ensure only loot popups are auto-confirmed and provide a hook so other addons can override.
+Score (draft): I=2 E=1 R=1 -> Priority=2